aktos-io/lxc-to-the-future/network-configuration.md

 There are 2 types of network connection:

-1. NAT configuration: Container will be behind a NAT firewall
+1. NAT configuration: Container will be behind a NAT firewall.
+Easier to maintain.
-2. Bridge configuration: Container will be able to directly access host network
+2. Bridge configuration: Container will be able to directly access host network.

-# 1. Setup NAT Connection
+# 1. NAT Configuration

 > Container will have the IP: `10.0.8.8` and its gateway will be: `10.0.8.1`